carla-simulator/carla/UE5_BUILD_README.md

 The Setup.sh script installs all the required packages, including Cmake, debian packages, Python packages and Unreal Engine 5.3.
 It also downloads the CARLA content and builds CARLA.
 This script can therefore take a long time to complete.

-!!! note
+> [!NOTE]
-        * This version of CARLA requires the **CARLA fork of Unreal Engine 5.3**.
+> * This version of CARLA requires the **CARLA fork of Unreal Engine 5.3**.
 You need to link your GitHub account to Epic Games in order to gain permission to clone the UE repository.
 If you have not already linked your accounts, follow [this guide](https://www.unrealengine.com/en-US/ue4-on-github)
-        * For using CARLA Unreal Engine 5 previous builds, **ensure CARLA_UNREAL_ENGINE_PATH environment variable is defined** pointing to the CARLA Unreal Engine 5.3 absolute path.
+> * For using CARLA Unreal Engine 5 previous builds, **ensure CARLA_UNREAL_ENGINE_PATH environment variable is defined** pointing to the CARLA Unreal Engine 5.3 absolute path.
 If this variable is not defined, the Setup.sh script will download and build CARLA Unreal Engine 5 and **this takes more than 1 extra hour of build and 225Gb of disk space**.
-        * The Setup.sh script checks if there is any Python installed at the top of the PATH variable, and installs Python otherwise. **To use your own version of Python, ensure that the PATH variable is properly set for Python before running the script**.
+> * The Setup.sh script checks if there is any Python installed at the top of the PATH variable, and installs Python otherwise. **To use your own version of Python, ensure that the PATH variable is properly set for Python before running the script**.
-        * CARLA cannot be built on an external disk, Ubuntu is not giving the required read/write/execution permissions for builds.
+> * CARLA cannot be built on an external disk, Ubuntu is not giving the required read/write/execution permissions for builds.

 ## Build and Run CARLA UE5